enarjord/passivbot/README.md

 the superior settings becomes the parent of the next candidate.

-the mutation coefficient m determines the mutation range, and is inversely proportional to k, which is a simple counter
+the mutation coefficient m determines the mutation range, and is inversely proportional to k, which is a simple counter.

-in other words, at first new candidates will vary wildly from the best settings, towards the end they will vary less
+in other words, at first new candidates will vary wildly from the best settings, towards the end they will vary less, "fine tuning" the settings.

 ------------------------------------------------------------------